 Being online is different than being available

-A study by Mark Murphy, “Interruptions At Work Are Killing Your Productivity”, was published in Forbes states that more than 71% of employees recognize that they experience frequent interruptions during their working hours, disrupting the pace of work and affecting their ability to concentrate on priority tasks.
+The study “Interruptions At Work Are Killing Your Productivity” by Mark Murphy and was published in Forbes, states that more than 71% of employees recognize that they experience frequent interruptions during their working hours, disrupting the pace of work and affecting their ability to concentrate on priority tasks.
+These interruptions include messages coming through email, WhatsApp, Telegram, video conferencing requests…

 Benefits of asynchronous communication for your company's growth

-RescueTime, a productivity software, recently shared that people who work remotely and adhere to asynchronous communication have an average of 58 hours more focused on their main tasks.
-Their study showed that people tend to spend 256 hours less in communication.
-Besides productivity, a few benefits achieved with async communications are:
+RescueTime, a productivity software, recently shared that people who are remote workers and adhere to asynchronous communication have an average of 58 hours more focused on their main tasks.
+Their study showed that people tend to spend 256 less hours in communication when they use tools that allow them to do asynchronous communication.
+Besides productivity, some other benefits are:

 - Greater capacity for self-management and organization of the employees;